 Hyaluronic Acid Formula Lasts Longer

-Dermal fillers with hyaluronic acid not only smooth fine lines and wrinkles in the skin, but they also support collagen production and nutrient transfer.
+Dermal fillers with hyaluronic acid not only smooth fine lines and wrinkles in the skin but also support collagen production and nutrient transfer.
 This improves the skin’s resilience and flexibility over time.
 Therefore, while people often notice the immediate volumizing effect on their skin after treatment, there is more than meets the eye in terms of long-term benefits as well.

 Hyaluronic acid has a higher resistance to breaking down in the body than other treatments.
 And because the body already produces hyaluronic acid, treatments using this ingredient are generally well-tolerated.
 Research has shown that long-term use of hyaluronic acid products may even make permanent beneficial changes to the skin.